-How Can We Help?
+How Can We help?

-There are many ways that we can assist you with your studies!
+There are many ways that we can assist you with your studies.

-- Extensions - short extensions on assignments
+Extensions - short extensions on individual assignments

-- Alternative Exam Arrangements (AEA) - e.g. changes to the environment, duration, or other exam conditions, to enable you to sit your scheduled exam.
+Alternative Exam Arrangements (AEA) - e.g. changes to the environment, duration, or other exam conditions, to enable you to sit your scheduled exam.
 All AEA need to be organised in advance

 Inherent Requirements are the capabilities, knowledge and skills that are essential to achieve the core learning outcomes of a program or to satisfy curriculum requirements.

 An adjustment is not reasonable if it would:

 - compromise the integrity of the program or course or assessment requirements and processes or